-When did Céline Dion become a fashion icon?
+When did Céline Dion become 2017’s fashion icon?

 An investigation